 How much do programs cost?
 This depends on factors like travel distance, number of days, and number of students.
-Our typical price is between \$1408 and \$1508/day, which usually works out to \$7 to \$10 per student.
-Discounts may be available.
+Our typical price is \$1658/day, which usually works out to about \$10 per student.
 Please contact us for a quote.